kc108/js-zero-to-hero/README.md

 - Reviewed Rest Pattern
   rest pattern is on the left side of = spread pattern is on the right side of the =
+- short circuiting if the 1st value is a truthy value it will return the Truthy value.